When can you use plural adjectives?

 Oh, my head is aching.

-So yes, the general rule in English is that adjectives should never ever be plural, therefore, never dare to add that dastardly ‘s’ to them.
+So yes, the general rule in English is that adjectives should never ever be plural.
+Therefore, never dare to add that terrible ‘s’ to them.
 Well, unless of course, that is, well, it’s a time when you should.
 I’m off to attack the drinks cabinet!
 Boy, what a language!